Types of Hypercortisolism

 Adrenocorticotropic hormone (ACTH)-independent hypercortisolism (cortisol-secreting adrenal adenoma or hyperplasia)

-Cortisol fluctuations in people with adrenal adenomas2
+Cortisol fluctuations in a patient with an adrenal adenoma2

 ACTH-INDEPENDENT HYPERCORTISOLISM IS Characterized by a gradual onset, progression, and worsening of signs and symptoms